Navigation

 | Billing Contact | The contact person on the client record who receives billing communications. |

-| Alternative Billing Email | Fallback email address used when no Billing Contact is selected, or when you want invoices to go to an AP inbox rather than a named individual. |
+| Alternative Billing Email | AlgaPSA falls back to this address when no Billing Contact is selected.
+Use it when invoices should go to an AP inbox rather than a named individual. |

 | Invoice Delivery Method | How invoices are delivered.
 The options are Email, Mail, and Both.
 There is no "Portal" option in this dropdown. |